Victim Support

 Full time

-We have an exciting opportunity for two Triage and Early Interventions Officers to join the Staffordshire Victim Gateway team, working 37.5 hours a week.
-We are looking for driven individuals, able to deliver a fast-paced and high quality service to victims of crime.
-The role will be responsible for the 'front door' of the service; with immediate need, risk assessment and safeguarding at the forefront of every contact.
-You will answer the public helpline and assess needs, enabling onward referred to specialist services, where necessary.
+We have an exciting opportunity for 2 x Children and Young People Domestic Abuse Practitioners to join New Era working in Staffordshire.
+The position is 37.5 hours a week on a Permanent Contract with the Safe Accommodation Team.
 Do you want to make a difference every day?
 Do you want to contribute to change & improvement for those who need it?
 Do you have resilience & adaptability?
 Can you work effectively with a focus on customer service and care?
-If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the Role: This role is based in our Stoke office.
-You will be working on a rota basis alongside a small team of TEIOs.
-You will be: Responsible for answering the public helpline Responsible for initial contact, needs and risk assessment Ensure safeguarding referrals and access to emergency/crisis services You will need: Empathy and compassion; a trauma informed approach Personal resilience Excellent organisational skills Please see attached Job Description and Person Specification for further details.
+If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: These roles are based in Staffordshire (we have an office in Stafford or Stoke).
+You will work directly with children and young people across the area; with hybrid working an option after the 6 month probationary period.
+As a CYP DA Practitioner you will be: Working directly and indirectly with children and young people Delivering services mostly through education establishments Working within a wider DA service for the whole family approach You will need: Good communication skills An ability to engage, build rapport and motivate young people Good understanding of domestic abuse and its impact on young people Please see attached Job Description and Person Specification for further details.
 About Us: Victim Support (VS) is an independent charity providing a range of specialist services to people who have been affected by crime across England and Wales.
 We work towards a world where there are fewer victims but who have stronger rights, better support and a real influence in the Criminal Justice System.
 Everyone at VS is driven by our Vision Ambitions and Values to play their part in making a difference for those who experience crime and traumatic events.
 Working for VS gives you the opportunity to play a key role in a national charity providing high quality services to victims and witnesses and being a vital force for change.
 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks may be required.
 Victim Support strives to represent the diverse communities we serve and are passionate about creating an environment where all staff and volunteers feel respected and heard.
 Being a diverse organisation with an inclusive culture is integral to us being able to meet our aim of ensuring that anyone who is a victim of crime gets the support they need.
 As part of our commitment to the Race at Work Charter we particularly welcome applicants from Black, Asian and minority ethnic communities.
 VS is also a Disability Confident Employer and we provide a Guaranteed Interview Scheme for candidates that are disabled and meet all essential criteria for a role.
 If you have a disability, a learning difficulty such as dyslexia or a medical condition which you believe may affect your performance during any aspect of our selection process, we'll be happy to make reasonable adjustments to enable you to perform at your best.
 How to apply: To apply for this role please follow the link below to the Jobs page on our website and complete the application form demonstrating how you meet the essential shortlisting criteria.
 We look forward to hearing from you.
 We reserve the right to close this vacancy early, if we receive enough suitable applications to take forward to interview prior to the published closing date.
-I f you have already registered & started an application, then we will contact you to advise of the amended closing date wherever possible.
+If you have already registered & started an application, then we will contact you to advise of the amended closing date wherever possible.

 Full time

-We have an exciting opportunity for a part-time Caseworker (known internally as an Independent Victim Advocate) to join the team in Gloucestershire, working 22.5 hours a week.
+We have an exciting opportunity for an Independent Domestic Violence Advisor covering the Tamworth Area to join the New Era team working 37.5 hours per week.
+The role will focus on the identifying risk and meeting the needs of those affected by domestic abuse.
+The role will be covering the Tamworth area but travel pan Staffordshire will be required.
 Do you want to make a difference every day?
 Do you want to contribute to change & improvement for those who need it?
 Do you have resilience & adaptability?
 Can you work effectively with a focus on customer service and care?
-If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: This role is based at our Gloucester office and will require regular travel within the Gloucestershire area.
-Hence, holding a driving licence is essential.
-As a Caseworker you will be supporting adults to: Ensure the delivery of excellent services to victims of crime through the direct provision of information and practical and emotional help from the point of crime, and onwards throughout the criminal justice process, where appropriate Ensure that the overall aim of helping people cope and recover from the effects of crime is achieved Act as a single point of contact, to undertake effective need and risk assessments of victims and their circumstances Coordinate the overall delivery of the cope and recovery plan and recovery journey, working closely with other service providers to meet the needs of victims to enable them to cope and recover from the impact of crime You will need: Experience of delivering a service and working directly with service users in a statutory, voluntary or community work setting Experience of working with vulnerable adults and/or families Understanding and knowledge of an active commitment to promoting equal opportunities, inclusion and diversity Ability to work without direct supervision, prioritise work and deal with competing or conflicting demands/ needs and interests in an organised and methodical manner Ability to needs assess, risk assess and empathise with the victim Please see attached Job Description and Person Specification for further details.
+If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: This role will work across Staffordshire and Stoke on Trent, but will be based in our Stafford office.
+Hybrid working is considered following our mandatory six month probationary period.
+Travel across the whole of Staffordshire will be required.
+As an IDVA you will be asked to: Provide a pro-active, high quality, frontline service to victims of domestic abuse through on-going risk assessment, individual safety planning, advocacy, emotional and practical support.
+Work within a multi-agency framework consisting of the MARAC and local partnership responses to domestic abuse to keep safety central to all services for victims of domestic abuse Promoting the service and raising awareness of issues arising, minimising barriers and improving access to support You will need: Experience of providing support those affected by domestic abuse Experience of undertaking need and risk assessments and creating safety plans Experience of the MARAC and other partnership processes Experience of multi agency working Please see attached Job Description and Person Specification for further details.
 About Us: Victim Support (VS) is an independent charity providing a range of specialist services to people who have been affected by crime across England and Wales.
 We work towards a world where there are fewer victims but who have stronger rights, better support and a real influence in the Criminal Justice System.
 Everyone at VS is driven by our Vision Ambitions and Values to play their part in making a difference for those who experience crime and traumatic events.
 Working for VS gives you the opportunity to play a key role in a national charity providing high quality services to victims and witnesses and being a vital force for change.
 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks may be required.
 Victim Support strives to represent the diverse communities we serve and are passionate about creating an environment where all staff and volunteers feel respected and heard.
 Being a diverse organisation with an inclusive culture is integral to us being able to meet our aim of ensuring that anyone who is a victim of crime gets the support they need.
 As part of our commitment to the Race at Work Charter we particularly welcome applicants from Black, Asian and minority ethnic communities.
 VS is also a Disability Confident Employer and we provide a Guaranteed Interview Scheme for candidates that are disabled and meet all essential criteria for a role.
 If you have a disability, a learning difficulty such as dyslexia or a medical condition which you believe may affect your performance during any aspect of our selection process, we'll be happy to make reasonable adjustments to enable you to perform at your best.
 How to apply: To apply for this role please follow the link below to the Jobs page on our website and complete the application form demonstrating how you meet the essential shortlisting criteria.
 We look forward to hearing from you.
 We reserve the right to close this vacancy early, if we receive enough suitable applications to take forward to interview prior to the published closing date.
 If you have already registered & started an application, then we will contact you to advise of the amended closing date wherever possible.

 Full time